 Head to Hampton Court Palace for a festive skate with an unbeatable view.

 Hampton Court Palace, East Molesey, Surrey, London, KT8 9AU

 Tube: Richmond Station

-The striking Tudor facade of Hampton Court Palace provides a majestic backdrop to this popular open-air London ice skating rink.
-Located on the west front of Henry VIII's historic home, the 900-square-metre rink affords sweeping views of its breathtaking architecture and is easily accessible by train from central London.
+The striking Tudor facade of Hampton Court Palace provides a majestic backdrop to this popular open air ice rink.
+Located on the west front of Henry VIII's historic home, the ice rink - measuring more than 1,000 metres square - affords sweeping views of its breathtaking architecture and is easily accessible by train from central London.
 Sessions last an hour and weary skaters, axel-ed out, can recharge at the adjacent cafe, serving up a scrummy selection of hot refreshments (think mulled wine and mince pies), or have a go on the old-fashioned carousel.
-Wheelchairs are welcome on the ice except during the last session of the day.
 The palace itself is adorned with festive decorations at this time of year and it's worth leaving extra time to take a look inside or explore the maze.
 It's enchanting stuff that will undoubtedly leave you with that warm festive glow.

 IN THIS ARTICLE